coreboot/coreboot/Documentation/distributions.md

 His firmware images are significantly older, and not actively maintained or supported, but worth a look if you need Legacy Boot support and is not available via Mr Chromebox's firmware.

+### Heads

+[Heads](http://osresearch.net) is an open source custom firmware and OS configuration for laptops and servers that aims to provide slightly better physical security and protection for data on the system.
+Unlike [Tails](https://tails.boum.org/), which aims to be a stateless OS that leaves no trace on the computer of its presence, Heads is intended for the case where you need to store data and state on the computer.

+Heads is not just another Linux distribution – it combines physical hardening of specific hardware platforms and flash security features with custom coreboot firmware and a Linux boot loader in ROM.